Join us at Big Data LDN 2025 on 24-25 September (at Olympia London)!

 Alexandra Augusti

-Building a unified view of customers
+Building a unified view of your customers

-Companies seeking to optimize their customer operations must focus on consolidating and unifying customer data.
-These steps are vital for assembling scattered information from multiple sources (CRM, SaaS platforms, web or offline events, external identifiers, etc.) and building an integral, coherent representation of the customer.
-This 360° customer view is crucial to deciphering consumer interactions, preferences and behaviors across various channels and touchpoints.
+Companies looking to optimise their customer operations need to focus on consolidating and unifying customer data.
+These initiatives require bringing together scattered information from multiple sources (CRM, SaaS platforms, online or offline events, external identifiers, etc.) to build a complete and consistent representation of the customer.

-Customer 360, centralizing all customer data
+Customer 360, centralising all customer data

 CRM vs CDP vs DMP